Sebastianhju/Runeterra-5e/2.0/Legendary.md

 - Wonderous Item
 - Attunement

+**Charges**: This item has 4 charges and regains all charges when you finish a long rest.

+**Haste:** Whenever you must spend charges of any other item or rune, you can spend charges from this item instead.

-**Infinite Cold**: Whenever you cast a damaging spell, you can choose to change the damage type to cold damage.
+**Infinite Cold**: Whenever you cast a damaging spell, you can spend a charge to change the damage type to cold damage.
 Whenever you deal cold damage to a target, they gain a mark of cold.
 A creature with a mark of cold has their armor class reduced by an amount equal to half your proficiency bonus, rounded up.

-**Mana**: You gain +10 maximum mana
+**Mana**: You gain another spell slot of spell level one to five.

-**Haste**: the cooldown of your items and runes are reduced with 6 seconds.

 _You gain +3 to spell attack rolls spell save dc_